imnani17/test2/README.md

 # RStudioTest
-I am trying to create a new project with RStudio
+I am trying to create a new project with RStudio and connecting to R Studio